A running list of Ontario election promises in campaign for snap Feb. 27 vote

-TORONTO — A running list of election promises announced by the Progressive Conservatives, NDP, Liberals and Greens in Ontario since the official start of the province’s snap election campaign.
+TORONTO — A running list of election promises announced by the Ontario Progressive Conservatives, NDP, Liberals and Greens in the province’s snap election campaign.
 The vote is set for Feb.
 27.

 Progressive Conservatives